daddevv/TypingTowers/README.md

 -## Current prototype

 - Shared FIFO queue manager implemented.
-Farmer and Barracks enqueue words (f j pool) that must be typed in order.
+Farmer and Barracks enqueue words that are typed **letter by letter**.
 Completing a Barracks word spawns a Footman.
-- Global queue is displayed on the HUD with colour-coded words.
+- Global queue is rendered near `(400,900)` like a conveyor belt.
 Mistypes jam the queue until Backspace is pressed.
 - Mistypes now trigger a brief red flash and a "clank" sound effect.
 - Basic orc grunt waves scale every 45 s.
-- Back-pressure damage: if the queue grows to 5 words, the base loses 1 HP each second.
+ - Back-pressure damage: if the queue grows past 20 letters, the base loses 1 HP each second.
 - Typing speed/accuracy multiplier working.
 - Vim navigation for pause/menu/shop implemented.
 - Letter unlock order and costs documented (see `docs/LETTER_UNLOCKS.md`).